smithcs1971/Arduino-Pro-Mini-GPS-Data-Logger/README.md

 -Wireless range up to 500m with coil antenna (over 2km with whip antenna)

--Download locations automatically to receiver or on command over wireless connection
+-Download locations automatically to receiver, on command over wireless connection or in real time (using the Unfolding mapping library for Processing and Java)

 -Build cost AUS$48 (US$33)